 The thing in itself is indifferent to the person as infinity is not our house.
 If the human looks at infinity from his own point of view he sees immensity, something inconceivable; infinity does not see anything looking at the human, because it does not look - man is an insignificant speck of dust in the blind eye of the Universe; if human looks at himself from the eyeless point of view of infinity, he sees nothing of human interest.

-When you seek wisdom - the way to one of the choices of a good life - most advanced knowledge and technology, giant discovery for Humanity, are still a small step for each single Man; the intelligent individual’s legitimate question is what use, what meaning it gives to our life, what worth it has.
-I oppose this wise quest to the self-defeating fascination of Big History immensity and to the view from nowhere [2.1] which disenchants us humans and leaves our lives meaningless.
-Our humanity-serving question is what understanding we gain to live happier and fulfilled, how not to be dissolved and reduced into a lifeless Universe.
+When you seek wisdom, the giant steps of knowledge, discovery and technology are still small steps for each single Man; the intelligent individual’s legitimate question is what use, what meaning that progress adds to our life, what worth it has for each of us.
+I oppose this questioning to the mindless fascination for Big History views from nowhere [2.1] which disenchant us humans and leave our lives meaningless.
+Our humanity-serving question is what understanding we gain to live happier and fulfilled, how not to be dissolved and reduced into a world of Machines.

 Such purposeful Homo Sapiens bias makes knowledge human, ours, understood beyond parroted grand explanations.
 The rest, so necessary, so undeniably true, so powerful - facts, data, experiments, detached explanation of things “in themselves” grand laws, algorithms, theories, perfect skeletons of dried-out thought - is ascetic science and disinterested reason trying not to be human, craving to free itself from being human; that is, truth for a world without us.
+The Enlightenment grew that knowledge to free and to serve us but strangely it tends to free itself from us.
 That knowledge for the sake of itself, independent of us, its capital discoveries and its planet-changing technological conquests, require therefore constant vigilance and harnessing to join back our best interest.

 Let us be clear, humane wisdom is not opposed to science; it is its necessary complement (even as science does not know yet how to define wisdom and how to enrich it).
 It would be of course absurd to say that wisdom is better than science.
-The vocation of wisdom is not to diminish our trustful respect for scientific progress, our learning from sensible knowledge; it is rather to grant that science still serves us, instead of us worshipping science.
+The vocation of wisdom is not to diminish our trustful respect for scientific progress, our learning from sensible knowledge; it is rather to grant that science still serves us, instead of us worshipping science and its technology.

 We humans aim to know things as they are and also to judge what they mean to us, not to the infinite Universe, nor for the sake of Ultimate Truth: grasping what the known is worth to us, how it links back to our needs and values and action.
 This entails exerting the humble but ultimate human interest of living a good, flourishing life.